TechBeastz is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission. Learn More.

 The printing technology of both the laser and inkjet printer affects how expensive a single printer page can be.
 Both technology systems can be found in single-function, or in an all-in-one printer coupled with scanning and fax features.
 Either technology system can be great, as long as you know the advantages and disadvantages of each.

-Choosing between an inkjet printer or laser printer depends on what you want to use the printer for.
+Choosing between an inkjet printer or a laser printer depends on what you want to use the printer for.
 Some people print just a handful of pages a year or print a lot of images than text documents.
 Other people print reams of text and rarely print photos.

 An inkjet printer is a better option than conventional printers.
 Although the ink costs more on a per-page basis, refilling the ink is far cheaper than toner powder.
 Inkjet printers are better suited for home offices, small spaces as laser printers are bulkier and larger.

 Inkjets can handle school projects, family photos, and personal projects.
-It is also great for printing photos and images as the ink provides you with rich colors and fewer printing limitations.
+It is also great for printing photos and images as the ink provide you with rich colors and fewer printing limitations.
 Therefore, if you are going to be printing small volumes of documents & colored photos regularly, you should get an inkjet printer.

 Then again, laser printers provide the most affordable and cost-efficient way to print lots of text-heavy pages.
 It is faster and as well as producing smudge-free pages in a matter of seconds.
 That being said, if you intend to handle or do large volumes of text-based documents in your home or office, a laser printer will be a better option.